 How to prevent dust mites from thriving in your home

-If you want to prevent dust mites from taking up residence in your home, there are several things you can do.
+To prevent dust mites from taking up residence in your home, there are several things you can do:

-- First, make sure to wash your bedding and linens regularly.
+- Regularly wash bedding.
+Make sure to wash your bedding and linens regularly.
 This includes your sheets, pillowcases, blankets, and comforters.
 Use hot water and a high heat setting in the dryer to kill any dust mites that may be present.

-- Another way to prevent dust mites is to vacuum your home frequently.
-This will help to remove any dust, dirt, and debris that may be present.
-Make sure to vacuum your carpets, rugs, and upholstery.
-Make sure your vacuum cleaner has a HEPA filter, so you don't send dust back out into the air as you use it.
+- Vacuum your home frequently.
+Make sure your vacuum cleaner has a HEPA filter, so you don’t send dust back out into the air as you use it.

 - Keep hard surfaces dust-free with my homemade dusting spray and a microfiber cloth.

-- You can also use dust mite covers on your pillows, mattresses, and box springs.
+- Use covers.
+You can also use dust mite covers on your pillows and mattresses.
 These covers are designed to prevent dust mites from entering your bedding and can be easily washed and reused.

-- In addition to these steps, it's important to keep your home's humidity levels under control.
+- Keep your home’s humidity levels under control.
 Dust mites thrive in humid environments, so using a dehumidifier can help to reduce their numbers.
 Aim for a humidity level of around 50% or lower.

 Read this next: